-Dr. Canessa was one of 45 rugby players who endured extreme conditions, severe cold, injuries, starvation, and isolation after their plane crashed in the Andes.
-Dr. Canessa made history as one of the men who walked eleven days and climbed 15,000 feet to locate help and guide rescuers back to the survivors.
-His journey through the Chilean snow capped Andes Cordillera rescued 14 of his friends still trapped in the mountains 72 days after their plane crashed.
-This experience has inspired his extensive career in saving lives as a renowned pediatric cardiologist.
+This month, we’re featuring the story of Dr. Roberto Canessa, a renowned pediatric cardiologist and a survivor of the notorious 1972 Uruguayan airplane crash.
+Dr. Canessa was one of 45 rugby players who endured extreme conditions and injury after their plane crashed in the Andes.
+He has made history as one of the men who walked eleven days and climbed 15,000 feet to locate help for the survivors.
+His journey through the Chilean snowcapped Andes Cordillera rescued 14 of his friends still trapped in the mountains, and inspired his career in saving the lives of pediatric patients.